akila-ocj/StreamCVIs/README.md

 ## Step 2 - plot processed data
+We visualize how data are divided among train, validate and test sets
 run: `./run_visualize_processed_data.sh processed_data/ plots_processed_data`

 `plots_processed_data` contains `.png` files, each representing a plot of a dataset with true cluster labels

 ## Step 3 - apply gaussian and knock-out datasets shifts
-To apply gaussian noise,
+We simulate dataset shit by applying gaussian and knock-out shifts to a fraction of our test set To apply gaussian noise,
 run: `./run_apply_dataset_shift_gau.sh processed_data/ processed_data+dataset_shift_gau 0.5
 `